andrewreece/cs205-final-project/README.md

 There is also an administrator dashboard which allows admins to start up Spark clusters for streaming functionality.
 The address of this dashboard is not public - if you're on the CS205 staff you should have received this address in an email.

+<b>S3</b>
+This isn't part of the data pipeline, per se, but we ended up storing almost all our configurations, settings, credentials, and scripts on [S3](https://aws.amazon.com/s3/).
+This made it easy for us not to worry about file paths when switching between local and cluster instances, and it interfaces well with the AWS ecosystem.
+Most, if not all, of the configuration files we use are not hosted here on GitHub, but are on S3 instead.

 ####Analysis
 This software analyzes tweets related to the 2016 US Presidential Debates.